-- COG still too high - Space claim and weight still higher than desired. - Shifting time limited utility of transmission. - High maintenance - Custom wheels/tread - Multiple chains, which are pinch hazards and need to be adjusted periodically. - o Multiple belts, which were prone to failure - Insufficient thickness in mounting plate on robot, leading to bending - Motor mounting issues leading to belt walk.
+- COG still too high - Space claim and weight still higher than desired. - Shifting time limited the utility of transmission. - High maintenance - Custom wheels/tread - Multiple chains, which are pinch hazards, potential failure points, and need to be adjusted periodically.

+- o Multiple light duty belts, which were prone to wear & failure - Insufficient thickness in mounting plate on robot, leading to bending/alignment issues. - Motor mounting issues leading to belt walk.

 Our next iteration, developed for 2014's Aerial Assist game, began an emphasis on simplification.
-The most significant and visible change was the elimination of the horizontal drive shaft and the corresponding move to "dually" wheel sets.
+The most significant and visible change was the elimination of the horizontal drive shaft and its sprockets/chain, and the corresponding move to "dually" wheel sets.
 Overall height and complexity were reduced relative to previous iterations, reliability was improved, and the maintenance load on the pit crew was dramatically reduced.
 We also started to notice improved handling.
 It was visibly unique, and our team started to identify with it.
-Playing off the "West Coast Drive" name, we've taken to calling our dual wheel positraction swerve a "Third Coast Drive," in reference to the Great Lakes region.
+Playing off the "West Coast Drive" name, we've taken to calling our dual wheel posi-traction swerve a "Third Coast Drive," in reference to the Great Lakes region.